Special Educational Needs & Disabilities Policy

 A child has special educational needs if he or she has learning difficulties that call for special educational provision to be made.

 A child has learning difficulties if he or she:

 • Has a significantly greater difficulty in learning than the majority of children of the same age.

 • Has a disability which prevents or hinders the child from making use of educational facilities of a kind provided for children of the same age in other schools within the Local Authority.

 • Educational provision which is additional to, or different from, the educational provision made generally for children of the same age in maintained schools (other than special schools) in the area.

-Children must not be regarded as having learning difficulties solely because their language, or form of the home language, is different from that in which they are taught.
+Children must not be regarded as having learning difficulties solely because their language is different from that in which they are taught.

 Arboretum Primary School will have due regard for the Special Needs Code of Practice 2014 when carrying out our duties towards all pupils with special educational needs, and ensure that parents are notified when SEND provision is being made for their child.